Skip to the content.

 Load Script with Callback

-It’s similar to asynchrnous script loading with additional callback event
+It’s similar to asynchronous script loading with additional callback event

 function loadScript(url, callback) {